syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 | None | Disables all behaviors of Annotation. |
 |InheritReadOnly |Enables or disables to inherit the ReadOnly option from the parent object.|

-> The default value is AnnotationConstraints.InheritReadOnly for constraints property of the annotation.
+> The default value is [InheritReadOnly](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.AnnotationConstraints.html#Syncfusion_Blazor_Diagram_AnnotationConstraints_InheritReadOnly) for constraints property of the annotation.

 Refer to [Constraints](https://blazor.syncfusion.com/documentation/diagram-component/constraints) to learn about how to enable or disable the annotation constraints.